ulflor/wavepacket/doc/index.rst

   potentials directly as functions in real space.
 - Directly solves the differential equations numerically.
   This scales poorly to large systems, but is easy to use.
-- Most of the code can handle wave functions and density operators, allowing you to move easily between closed and open quantum systems.
+- Most of the code handles wave functions and density operators on the same footing, allowing you to move easily between closed and open quantum systems.
 - You can easily define complex setups: Want to use an ensemble of random thermal wave functions?
+Summing over all quantum numbers m for a given initial angular momentum?
 No problem.

 Bugs / Requests